-Interlibrary Loan Borrowing Policy for Vermont Law School Library Users
+Interlibrary Loan Borrowing Policy & Instructions for Vermont Law School Library Users

 Materials not available at the Library may be requested from other libraries and publisher vendors through interlibrary loan (ILL).